tidyverse/tidyverse.org/content/blog/2020-04-self-cleaning-test-fixtures/index.markdown

 Since the global environment isn't perishable, like a test environment is, you have to call `deferred_run()` explicitly to execute the deferred events.
 You can also clear them, without running, with `deferred_clear()`.

-This new capability is especially handy with self-cleaning test fixtures, like `local_package()` and `temp_ss()` shown above.
-Sometimes you have to change state while developing tests, e.g. change working directory or create test Sheets.
+This new capability is especially handy with self-cleaning test fixtures, like `create_local_package()` and `local_ss()` shown above.
+Sometimes you have to change global state while developing tests, e.g. change working directory or create test Sheets.
 But now there's a way to run the associated cleanup on demand.

-TODO: add a conclusion?

-## TODOs
+## Recap

-Settle on the actual photo.
-Probably some R-Ladies cat.

-Fill in the something something something part / deal with the Microsoft Word example.

-Do we have more to say about why/how `on.exit()` works in tests?
-Reading the docs, that appears to be off-label use.

-Write the sentence about essential complexity.

-Change the name of the helper in usethis.

-Fix the footnote attempt.
-If successful, maybe turn more italicized asides into footnotes.

-`scoped_temporary_ss()` from googlesheets.
-Rename it.
-Update it for current withr.

-Why withr instead of `on.exit()`?
-Don't see how to work this in but ...

-  * From @hadley re: being able to compose calls to `local_*()` functions (withr built-ins or homegrown) and something like `local_package()` test_that("...", {
-          local_options(2)
-          pkg <- local_package()
-        })

-Other thoughts:

-  * Same mentality makes sense in other contexts, like examples.
-But hard to implement within CRAN guidelines.
-  * Gee Paw has some interesting ?tweets? or ?posts? about creating test fixtures.
+We've demonstrated that it's a problem to change state in a function or test.
+Obviously there are exceptions if, for example, that is the whole point of the function.

+The most common and recommended solution to this is to use `on.exit()` to organize the necessary cleanup, i.e. restore the original state.
+However, `on.exit()` has some inherent limitations.

+If this sort of setup/teardown happens frequently in the functions and tests in a package, it makes sense to write a custom helper.
+This function should follow the conventions of the `local_*()` functions in withr and will presumably be built around `withr::defer()`.

+There is some cost to using a custom `local_*()` helper, as it is one more thing to maintain and that all contributors must understand.
+Consider whether the pros outweigh the cons when adding another layer of abstraction.